 The method of locating vehicles by using radiofrequency has its advantages and disadvantages.
 Here are a few advantages:

-- No need for cellular range
+- No need to be within a cellular network range

 - No need for satellite coverage